Do academic staff have any say in the criteria and methods of performance reviews in their units?

 What is PDRC?

-How can the Office of Human Resource Development help me?
+How can the Office of Learning and Talent Development help me?

-The Office of Human Resource Development (HRD) has a two-fold mission: create professional development and training opportunities for faculty and staff that relate to the development of the organization, and to guide individuals within the organization in their personal and professional development as they prepare for a continuously changing workplace.
-The Office of Human Resource Development (HRD) at UW-Madison hosts over 1,000 learning opportunities a year to classified staff, academic staff, faculty, and university guests.
-A learning transcript which captures all events that a UW-Madison employee participates in is available through the HRD web site.
-If you are interested in learning more, please visit www.ohrd.wisc.edu .
-New in 2008 is the WISCareers career development web site.
-This learning opportunity is located under the “Work Record” tab which can be accessed through My UW-Madison web site (my.wisc.edu).
+The Office of Learning and Talent Development (LTD) has a two-fold mission: create professional development and training opportunities for faculty and staff that relate to the development of the organization, and to guide individuals within the organization in their personal and professional development as they prepare for a continuously changing workplace.
+LTD hosts over 1,000 learning opportunities a year to university staff, academic staff, faculty, and university guests.
+A learning transcript which captures all trainings/events that a UW-Madison employee participates in is available through the web site.
+LTD also hosts a website with information and resources for professional and career development.
+Visit hr.wisc.edu/professional-development.

 Governance and Service to the School/College and the University